PAZIUK/PAZIUK/README.md

 # Greetings!

 My name is Serhiy Paziuk.
 I am Full-Stack Web Developer.
-I have been developing websites for 3+ years.
+I have been developing websites for 3+ years.<br/>
 My goal is building a responsive website with quality visual look and the maintenance opportunity in future.

 ## Languages and Tools